 All swimmers start in the water.
 Diving into the water is not permitted.

-All races will be divided into age categories.
-The age groups are determined by your age on 31 December 2019.
+All individual races will be divided into age categories.
+The age groups are determined by your age on 31 December 2020.

 The age groups are as follows:

-Taymouth Marina will be the venue for the 1st Scottish Winter Swimming Championships.
+Taymouth Marina will be the venue for the Scottish Winter Swimming Championships.
 Races will be held within the easily accessible marina area.
 There is also a fabulous sauna meters away that can seat up to 40 people.
 Perfect for warming up after braving the icy waters of Loch Tay!
-Accommodation is available on site and a 10% discount is available for swimmers if you quote 'winterswim2019' www.taymouthmarina.com
+Accommodation is available on site and a 10% discount is available for swimmers. - Quote 'WinterSwim2020' www.taymouthmarina.com